 Third, give yourself time.
 It rarely takes more than five minutes to process an update to these drones, but it can.
 I believe my longest Mavic Pro update was just shy of fifteen minutes, but that other Mavic I spoke of above was over thirty minutes, which is why it ate an entire battery.

 Fourth, have good internet.
-Updating on the go is fine, a firmware update for the Spark or Mavic Pro is not a huge download, but it is not all that small if you are counting your MB on a data plan.
+Updating on the go is fine, a firmware update for the Spark, Mavic Air or Mavic Pro is not a huge download, but it is not all that small if you are counting your MB on a data plan.
 More important, your home internet is likely faster and more reliable than your mobile internet connection.
 Especially true if you forgot to update sooner and you are already up a mountain or far from a tower out at the beach.

-Update Spark and Mavic Pro via DJI Assistant 2
+Update via DJI Assistant 2

-The process is actually fairly simple, using DJI Assistant 2 on your PC is a program like any other, then you use a USB cable to connect the drone, follow the on-screen instructions and your drone updates.
+The process is actually fairly simple, DJI Assistant 2 on your PC is a program like any other, then you use a USB cable to connect the drone, follow the on-screen instructions and your drone updates.
 Easy stuff.
 Let’s see it in action, just for fun.

 Fire up the DJI Assistant 2 program on your PC.